 - A strain of mushroom known as death cap mushroom is known as a slow poison as it gives no signs of poisoning until later on when it damages the body.

-- Mushrooms have a closer relationship with humans than they have to plants.
+- Mushrooms have a closer relationship with humans than they have with plants.

 - A perfect circle that forms on mushrooms is known as a fairy ring.

-- Recent research has shown mushrooms to fight cancer.
+- Recent research has shown mushrooms can fight cancer.

 - Psychedelic mushrooms make reindeers get high when they eat them.